aws-samples/aws-saas-factory-hybrid-saas-identity/README.md

 <img src="./resources/images/federation_payload_postman.png" alt="drawing" width="600"/>

-Figure: Federation http PUT API call using Postman
+Figure 11: Federation http PUT API call using Postman

 For example, I will open up a private browser window and go to admin page of my first tenant available at https://tenant-1.thinkr.dev/admin ,log in using the email, password that I received in a verification email from Cognito.
 Complete the initial password reset flow.
 I will copy the ID token value from the browser and keep it handy.
 This token is valid for an hour by default.
 Next I will execute the ssm get-parameter aws cli command to retrieve the tenant api endpoint for federation.
 I will copy the url and keep it handy.
 Next, I will open my postman client, create a new basic http request, change method to PUT, enter federation api url that I saved earlier, I will go to Authorization tab, choose the type as bearer token and enter the ID token that I saved earlier as value.
 I will then proceed to the Body tab, paste in the first JSON payload from the [tenantstack.out](./hsi.out/tenantstack.out) file.
 I will hit Send next, if everything is correct, I will get a response "done".
 I will [monitor](#Monitor-federation) the federation step function to ensure it is completed successfully before proceeding to add federation to the remaining two tenants.
 I will open a private browser window each time to avoid cognito session re-use and go to the individual tenant admin page to get the ID token.
 I will repeat the same steps for tenant-2, tenant-3 by obtaining the corresponding ID token from the /admin page, as well as the corresponding JSON payload from the tenantstack.out file.